Ultimate Fort Wayne Real Estate Investing Guide for 2026

 Average Short-Term Rental Capitalization (Cap) Rates

-This benchmark shows the comparability of property worth to its per-annum return.
-Typically, the less an investment asset costs (or is worth), the higher the cap rate will be.
-If cap rates are low, you can assume to pay more for real estate in that area.
-The cap rate is computed by dividing the Net Operating Income (NOI) by the purchase price or market worth.
-This gives you a percentage that is the yearly return, or cap rate.
+Another measurement shows the market value of a property as a cash flow asset — average short-term rental capitalization (cap) rate.
+An income-generating asset that has a high cap rate and charges typical market rents has a good market value.
+When cap rates are low, you can prepare to spend more money for investment properties in that city.
+The cap rate is computed by dividing the Net Operating Income (NOI) by the purchase price or market value.
+This shows you a ratio that is the annual return, or cap rate.

 Local Attractions